l337Rooster/Korean-language-parser/README.md

 Open a separate shell to build & optionally run the front-end.

-To statically-build the front-end, ``cd`` into the ``frontend`` subdirectory and run:
+To statically-build the front-end, ``cd`` into the ``frontend`` subdirectory and run the npm build script:
 ```
 # build for production with minification
 $ npm run build
 ```
-To run the hot-reloading development version of the front-end, in the same directory run:
+To run the hot-reloading development version of the front-end, in the same directory run the npm dev script:

 ```
 # serve with hot reload at localhost:8080